dlmiller715/markdown-portfolio/_includes/04-lists.md

-Replace this with a list of your favorite things.
+# Here is a list of my favorite places to eat:
+- In-A-Tub
+- Five Guys Burgers and Fries
+- Texas Roadhouse